What Is Breakout In Trading?

 What I do is, I will enter the buying position at the momentum candle close.

-I will adjust my position based on the risk-reward ratio in the breakout trading strategy.
+I will adjust my position based on the risk-reward ratio in the for positive breakout stocks.

 I will set my stop-loss slightly below the upper trend line to benefit from every scenario.

 If the first scenario happens, that means the price continued upwards, and I will end up being profitable.

 If the second scenario happens, if the price pullbacks towards the key level before continuing upwards, the stop loss would not be hit, I will still end up in profits.